How Will My Business Process Unfold? Predicting Case Suffixes With Start and End Timestamps: Approach

 MM combines categorical and continuous inputs using pre-trained embeddings, concatenated features, and BiLSTM layers to model sequential dependencies.
 It follows a modular design with three independent BiLSTM predictors: \(\alpha\) for next activity, \(\beta\) for inter-start time (\(\interstarttime\)), and \(\gamma\) for processing time (\(\interprocessingtime\)), as shown in Fig.~\ref{offlinefig}.
 Each model is trained separately on \(\activityinstancelog_{train}\) to capture distinct aspects of the process.

-To train the next activity predictor \(\alpha\), we extract $\traceprefix{}$'s from \(\activityinstancelog_{train}\) and construct inter and intra-case feature vectors using Alg.~\ref{alg:enhance_traceprefix}.
+To train the next activity predictor \(\alpha\), we extract $\traceprefix{}$'s from \(\activityinstancelog_{train}\) and construct intra-case, ${R}_{\text{cont}}$ and ${R}_{\text{avail}}$ feature vectors using Alg.~\ref{alg:enhance_traceprefix} to capture both process dynamics and resource context.
 These features are encoded into input sequences with target labels to train \(\alpha\).
 For the inter-start time predictor \(\beta\), we use a similar feature set, but the model additionally takes the actual next activity \(a_{c,k+1}\) from \(\traceprefix_{k+1}\) as input to learn accurate temporal dependencies.
 Fixed-length input sequences and corresponding labels are generated for training.
-The processing time predictor \(\gamma\) also uses inter- and intra-case features, but focuses on estimating the duration of the next activity \(a_{c,k+1}\), incorporating both \(a_{c,k+1}\) and its inter-start time \(\interstarttimeplusone\).
+The processing time predictor \(\gamma\) also uses similar features, but focuses on estimating the duration of the next activity \(a_{c,k+1}\), incorporating both \(a_{c,k+1}\) and its inter-start time \(\interstarttimeplusone\).
 This enables \(\gamma\) to capture temporal patterns and case-specific variations for accurate processing time prediction.